 Q #11) Differentiate INPUT and INFILE.

-Answer: Including an INFILE statement within the SAS programming identifies an external file which consists of the data, whereas including INPUT statement in SAS programming describes the variables used.
+Answer: Including an INFILE statement within the SAS programming identifies an external file that consists of the data, whereas including INPUT statement in SAS programming describes the variables used.

 The syntax for INFILE: